-- Make sure that the patient circuit and joined parts are undamaged and correctly connected, in order to avoid unwanted leakage. - For leakage circuits: The leakage port of the patient circuit or patient interface prevents rebreathing by flushing the exhaled air.
-It should be located as near the patient interface as possible (this is even more important for treatments with low pressure).
-Make sure that it is not blocked or obstructed.

-- For active exhalation valve circuits: Check the function of the exhalation valve and that it is not blocked or obstructed. - The Nippy4+ should be turned on and the function of the leakage port should be checked before use:
+- Make sure that the patient circuit and joined parts are undamaged and correctly connected, in order to avoid unwanted leakage. - For leakage circuits: Make sure that the leakage port of the circuit or mask is not blocked or obstructed.
+This port prevents rebreathing by flushing the exhaled air. - For active exhalation valve circuits: Check the function of the exhalation valve and that it is not blocked or obstructed. - The Nippy4+ should be turned on and the function of the leakage port should be checked before use: The pressurized air from the Nippy4+ causes a continuous flow of air through the leakage port, enabling flushing of exhaled air.